Vital-Fernandez/lime/docs/source/documentation/fitting.rst

    In the fitting above, you can see that the continuum parameters are fixed.
 This is usually a good practice in cases, where the continuum masks are small or there is a weak broad component.
-Moreover, this also removes two dimensions from the fitting so it is a good practice for multi-Gaussian fittings.
+Moreover, this also removes two dimensions from the fitting which should make easier the fitting of the Gaussian components.